alerque/libertinus/README.md

 Libertinus fonts is a fork of the Linux Libertine and Linux Biolinum fonts that started as an OpenType math companion of the Libertine font family, but grown as a full fork to address some of the bugs in the fonts.
+Thanks to Frédéric Wang for coming up with the name Libertinus.

 Libertinus is forked from 5.3.0 (2012-07-02) release of Linux Libertine fonts.